clemsonciti/workshop-palmetto/_episodes/07-open-od.md

 - "Logging into Palmetto from a browser."
 ---

 We have an interface to Palmetto that works through a Web browser.
-This interface is called "Open On Demand", or OpenPD for short.
+This interface is called "Open On Demand", or OpenOD for short.
 To access it, go to

 ```
 https://openod02.palmetto.clemson.edu